Every time I talk about top 10 lists, I always start with the disclaimer that I know how pointless they are.

 In 1969, my senior year at South Hills High School in West Covina, California, I was introduced to a filmmaker named Kent Mackenzie.
 He was interviewing kids at my high school for a feature documentary about the struggles of being an adolescent.
 He asked me to be in it, but I was going off to college and couldn’t do it.

 But Kent saw I was fascinated by film and he invited me to see his studio.
 If my memory serves me right, he worked out of Churchill Films in LA.
-He gave me a master class, and then showed me a film that he had made while a student at USC.
+He gave me the equivalent of a master class, and then showed me a film that he had made while a student at USC.
 It was called The Exiles.
 After that, he had me down a few more times and introduced me to the world of documentary film.
 I have never made films, but I have lived and breathed and studied them for years.

 It was one of the most unselfish things anyone has ever done for me.
 He shared his wisdom, but what remains unforgettable was his love for his craft.

 No, story not over.
 Not by a long shot.